tc39/notes/meetings/2017-05/may-25.md

 _Discussion about ECMA finances_

-LBR: Is there any alternative?
+LEO: Is there any alternative?

 WH: Let's not worry about that for now.